lwcarani/json-parser/README.md

 Manually type the JSON object you would like to parse:
 >
 ```
-You can run tests, and pass a path to JSON file you want to parse:
+You can run tests, and pass a path to the JSON file you want to parse:
 ```cmd
 C:\> jp --tests step3/valid.json ....................................................................................................................................................................................